 Remember the Soy Milk Machine I bought a while back?
 Well, not only is it providing me with uber cheap non-dairy milk here in China, it's also providing me with loads of Okara!
 So much so, that I'm pretty sure I have the stuff coming out of my ears.
 And by that I mean tupperware.
 Yeah, not pretty.

-“What even is Okara?” you might be asking.
 Okara is the soy bean pulp leftover from making Homemade Soy Milk (or in my case, using a Soy Milk Machine).
-It’s full of protein, low in fat and makes some delicious vegan “crab cakes“.
+It's full of protein, low in fat and makes some delicious vegan "crab cakes".
 OH, and it also makes some delicious Vegan Okara (Soy Milk Pulp) Brownies!
-Which is perfect for this month’s Recipe Redux theme:
+Which is perfect for this month's Recipe Redux theme:

 A New Ingredient for the New Year